reshmar00/MSD_Projects/Synthesizer/readMe.md

-Created a sound wave synthesizer to make simple noises in Java using JavaFX.
-Also added GUI components like creating widgets that would play sounds, adjust the volume, and mix different sinewaves for multi-tonal sound generation.
+Created a sound wave synthesizer using Java and the JavaFX library to generate simple sounds.
+Also added GUI components, such as widgets for playing sounds, adjusting the volume, and mixing different sinewaves for multi-tonal sound generation.